So You Want to Be President? Lesson Plan

 Humorous and just slightly off-kilter, this book is sure to entertain while it enlightens.

-Using nonfiction, students will learn interesting and often little-known facts about the political leaders who have governed our nation from its beginning.
+- Learn interesting and often little-known facts about the political leaders who have governed our nation from its beginning.

-Standards: Students will understand how democratic values came to be, and how they have been exemplified by people, events, and symbols.
+- Understand how democratic values came to be, and how they have been exemplified by people, events, and symbols.

 Before Reading the Book